-August is Women in Translation Month, a time to celebrate as loudly and proudly as you can the incredible women writers from around the world who have been translated into English for us to enjoy.
-Across East Asia, women writers are changing the literary landscape by pointing a finger at the patriarchy, by writing clever and innovative genre fiction, by highlighting their unique histories and politics and thus creating exciting and thrilling literature.
+Across Asia, women writers are changing the literary landscape by pointing a finger at the patriarchy, by writing clever and innovative genre fiction, by highlighting their unique histories and politics, and this creating exciting and thrilling literature.

-Here, we have been very excited to create a list of who we believe to be some of the ultimate women of today’s Asian literary world (at least those that have so far been translated into English).
-For a long time women’s voices in translation went unheard.
+Here, we have been very excited to create a list of comics and graphic novels by, who we believe, to be some of the ultimate women of today’s literary world (at least those that have so far been translated into English).
+For a long time, women’s voices in translation went unheard.
 But thanks to the amazing host of independent publishers that we’ve come to know and love, we’ve finally been able to hear these voices.

 In fact, the contemporary world of literature in Korea and Japan is very much dominated by women (aside from Murakami, of course), and that is truly wonderful to see.
 In order to keep that trend of women in translation going, we need to keep celebrating women in literature, especially translated literature.
 So, start with this list!
 Read it, pick your favourites, buy their books, fall in love with them, and spread the word!